claudiovilloresi/capitals/README.md

 Commands to use in *main.py*

 * -h, --help: shows the valid input for the two parameters
-* -u: asks the user to input the username
+* -user: asks the user to input the username
 * -p: asks for the correct password
 * -c: give the possibility to choose a capital to discover the state
 * -s: give the possibility to choose a state to discover its capital